OpenFreeEnergy/openfe/CONTRIBUTING.md

 # Contributing to OpenFE

 We welcome fixes and code contributions to **openfe** and the [larger OpenFE ecosystem](https://github.com/OpenFreeEnergy).
-Since we practice issue-driven development, please open an issue to discuss a proposed contribution before making a PR.
+Since we practice issue-driven development, please **open an issue to discuss a proposed contribution before making a Pull Request (PR)**.

-Note that any contributions made must be made under a MIT license.
+Note that any contributions made must be made under a [MIT license](https://opensource.org/license/mit).

 Please read our [code of conduct](Code_of_Conduct.md) to understand the standards you must adhere to.